SkoolNotes/Taproot/2020HIST201/KBxRoppChina.md

 - chinese trade sucked
 	- British traders became frustrated
 	- But they liked the chinese products alot and were buying alot of them
+- Merchants ranked low in confucian vlue system
+- trade to the Qing gov was not for generationg wealth but rather more like a charity granted to the "barbarians"
+	- In exchange, they would pay respects to the son of heaven and his court?
 -